The 21 best arguments for wearing a mask

 Totally gross: COVID-19 droplets can travel 20 feet

-“But I’m standing six feet away!
+“But I’m standing 6 feet away!
 I don’t need a mask.”
 Wrong.
 COVID-19 droplets leaving someone’s mouth can travel 20 feet in a one mile-per-hour breeze.
 Masks can help mitigate breathing these droplets out and in.
 [Read more]

 Bad ventilation in buildings forces you to breathe old air